 Having a business mentor means having someone to ask questions – icky ones, sticky ones, small ones and big ones.
 There is no such thing as a silly question, and often we will have come across the issue before, so can advise best practice and also what we’ve seen happen in the past.

 Back in the early days of my own business journey I read that starting a business is the best self development process – and it’s true!
 Most of us are very intertwined with our businesses, so any mentoring you have for your business is likely to impact your life, and vice versa.
-Usually very positively!
+Usually very positively.

 What mentoring isn’t